chevereto/v4-docs/get-started/installation.md

 ## Other methods

 You will require to install MySQL and bind the project path to the HTTP Web Server.
-You will also require to provide the system [environment variables](https://v3-docs.chevereto.com/setup/system/environment.html).

 ### Using Composer